 Along the Alaska cruise route, there are plenty of places to find fresh, abundant seafood, including Alaska King Crab and wild Alaskan salmon.

+Be sure to bring binoculars to spot wildlife along the shoreline and spouting or breaching whales in the waters.
 Look closely at the rocky shore.
-The natural colouring of seals and sea lions make them hard to spot.
+Seals and sea lions’ natural colouring makes them hard to spot.
 There may be 30-40 just laying out to sun themselves on the rocks.

 Discover the breathtaking scenery of Alaska cruising up the Inside Passage.
 Photo: Wendy Nordvik-Carr©